- By Chris Kremidas Courtney

 Chairman of the Munich Security Conference

-Director for EU Affairs at the Office of the Prime Minister of Estonia, 2015-2016 European Young Leader
+Director for EU Affairs at the Office of the Prime Minister of Estonia and 2015-2016 European Young Leader (EYL40)

-Parliamentary State Secretary for European Affairs at the Latvian Ministry of Foreign Affairs, 2017 European Young Leader
+Parliamentary Secretary of the Latvian Ministry of Foreign Affairs, Trustee of Friends of Europe and 2017 European Young Leader (EYL40)

 Economics Professor at Sapienza University of Rome

 President of the Paris Peace Forum, President Emeritus of Notre Europe - Jacques Delors Institute, former director-general of the World Trade Organization (WTO), former European commissioner for trade, Trustee of Friends of Europe and Member of the Africa-Europe Foundation High-Level Group of Personalities

 Former Director General of the Commission’s External Relations Directorate